Skip to main content

 Fraudsters contact your business with a request for a booking spanning a few weeks, usually 28 days.

-They accept your booking cost and offers to pay by cheque.
-The fraudsters then send a cheque for a higher amount, usually £1,000 more.
 They claim it is a mistake and ask for you to refund the overpayment.
 Only after you send the refund do you realise that their cheque has bounced.

-3. Useful advice on these topics
+3. Useful advice on cyber security

-In any case, a strong cyber security is key to both keeping criminals out and to deter them from attempting to target you in the first place.
+A strong cyber security is key to both keeping criminals out and to deter them from attempting to target you in the first place.
 That's why we have provided some useful links to help you bolster your cyber security:

 Related links